What Makes a Sustainable Comforter (or Duvet Insert) Truly Eco-Friendly?

 A truly sustainable comforter or duvet insert is defined by what happens before the fiber exists, while it’s used, and after it’s no longer needed.

-If you’re comparing a sustainable comforter or eco-friendly duvet insert, this guide explains the standards that actually matter — and why most products quietly fail them.
+If you’re comparing an eco friendly comforter or eco friendly duvet insert, this guide explains the standards that actually matter — and why most products quietly fail them.

 Sustainability applies across formats: